bbauska/LFS171x/README.md

 <h3>Open-Source and Open Governance</h3>
 <p>
 "Today, most people understand the concept of Open-Source.
-What many people don't get, and something we here at Hyperledger and The Linux Foundation pride ourselves on doing well, is Open Governance".
+What many people don't get, and something we here at Hyperledger and The Linux Foundation pride ourselves on doing well, is Open Governance".<br/>
 - [hyperledger.org](https://www.hyperledger.org/blog/2017/09/06/abcs-of-open-governance)

 Open-source software is software that is made freely available and may be redistributed and modified.